chris-j-akers/i8080-javascript/README.md

 # Appendix A: References and Sources

 ### [8080 Programmers Manual](https://altairclone.com/downloads/manuals/8080%20Programmers%20Manual.pdf) <!-- omit in toc -->
-The main source for this emulator - everything you need to know about every OpCode and the way the CPU operates.
+The main source for this emulator - everything about every OpCode and the way the CPU operates.

 ### [Computer Archeology: Space Invaders](https://www.computerarcheology.com/Arcade/SpaceInvaders/) <!-- omit in toc -->
 Low-level implementation details about the inner-workings of Space Invaders